I’m an ectomorph who’s (twice) added more than 20 lb. of muscle in my life. I’ll share how that went.

 Creatine has no gender bias; its enhancements have been proven effective for females who are athletes &/or weightlifters.
 (24)

-I’ve researched the research on creatine quite a bit, and have written a few science-backed articles on it.
+I’ve researched the research on creatine quite a bit and have written a few science-backed articles on it, including one on Creatine Alternatives.

 You can find them on this directory page.